-Quantization-aware training uses "fake" quantization nodes in the neural network graph to simulate the effect of 8-bit values during training.
+Quantization-aware training (for TensorFlow 1) uses "fake" quantization nodes in the neural network graph to simulate the effect of 8-bit values during training.
 Thus, this technique requires modification to the network before initial training.
 This generally results in a higher accuracy model (compared to post-training quantization) because it makes the model more tolerant of lower precision values, due to the fact that the 8-bit weights are learned through training rather than being converted later.
 It's also currently compatible with more operations than post-training quantization.

 Full integer post-training quantization doesn't require any modifications to the network, so you can use this technique to convert a previously-trained network into a quantized model.
 However, this conversion process requires that you supply a representative dataset.
 That is, you need a dataset that's formatted the same as the original training dataset (uses the same data range) and is of a similar style (it does not need to contain all the same classes, though you may use previous training/evaluation data).
 This representative dataset allows the quantization process to measure the dynamic range of activations and inputs, which is critical to finding an accurate 8-bit representation of each weight and activation value.